Here's why consumers have fewer choices than they used to

 The nation's largest banks were already considered "too big to fail" at the time of the financial markets meltdown a decade ago.
 Since then, they have only gotten larger, partly due to mergers that occurred during that crisis.
 As a result, the four largest banks -- JPMorgan Chase (JPM), Bank of America (BAC), Citigroup (C) and Wells Fargo (WFC) -- hold an even larger percentage of the nation's deposits and loans than they did prior to the meltdown.

 The retail sector, meanwhile, is now dominated by fewer players even without the help of mergers, thanks to Amazon (AMZN, Tech30) and the growth of online shopping.
-But it had already been turned on its head by the growth of big box retailers like Walmart.
 But it had already been turned on its head by the growth of big box retailers like Walmart (WMT).

 In many ways, Amazon and Walmart are becoming something of a duopoly, growing and grabbing more market share.
 And they've used that strength to buy smaller companies -- Amazon recently bought grocer Whole Foods while Walmart bought online retailer Jet.